SAP-archive/cloud-mta-ariba-approval-documents/README.md

 ## Limitations
-Application designed to run on SAP Cloud Platform Cloud Foundry.
+Application designed to run on SAP BTP.

 ## Known Issues